Sv443/BetterYTM/README.md

 <br><br><br>

 ### Development:
-This project is based on my template for making a userscript with TypeScript and many modern language features.
+This project is based on my extensive template for making a userscript with TypeScript and many modern language and convenience features.
 [Check it out here](https://github.com/Sv443/Userscript.ts) if you want to make your own userscripts!

 #### Setting up the project for local development: